 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).

-How many days in Granada?
+How many days do you need in Granada?

-While I highly recommend at least 48 hours in Granada – and that’s what this Granada itinerary outlines – I have included itineraries for one day in Granada and 3 days in Granada (or longer) at the end of this article.
+While I highly recommend at least 48 hours in Granada – and that’s what this Granada itinerary outlines – I’ve also included an itinerary for one day in Granada if that’s all your schedule allows.

 Map of what to do in Granada